apollographql/react-apollo/README.md

 ### connect

-Works like Redux `connect`, but supports one more property, `mapQueriesToProps`.
+Works like Redux `connect`, but supports two more properties:

+- `mapQueriesToProps` to connect GraphQL queries to fetch data
+- `mapMutationsToProps` to connect mutations with your components

+It also uses keyword arguments instead of positional arguments, since that lets you more easily omit certain fields when you don't need them.

 Basic Apollo version: